Sister Marie Annette Burkart

 Sister Annette (center) with Srs.
 Nancy Uhl and Cristina Garces during her vocation ministry.

-At the time of her 60th Jubilee in 2017, she said that these words of Dag Hammarskjold were especially meaningful to her: “For all that has been, thanks!
+At the time of her 60th Jubilee in 2017, she said the words of Dag Hammarskjold were especially meaningful to her: “For all that has been, thanks!
 For all that shall be, yes!”